melange-re/melange-re.github.io/docs/build-system.md

 #### Guidelines for `melange.emit`

-Here are some recommendations about the `melange.emit` stanza that can help with the maintenance and performance of Melange projects:
+The following recommendations around `melange.emit` have been tested within large industrial projects, and have proven to be helpful guidelines to deal with complexity, maintenance and build performance.

 - To simplify access to the generated JavaScript files from tools like Webpack, it is recommended to place the `dune` files containing the `melange.emit` stanzas in the project’s root folder.
-This arrangement ensures that the generated JavaScript files are directly placed under the `_build/default/$target` path.
+This ensures that the generated JavaScript files are directly placed under the `_build/default/$target` path.
 - To minimize the risk of inadvertent increases in bundle size, it is advisable